AndreasGraeff/contentbox-gallerybuilder/README.md

-[contentbox-gallerybuilder]
+# contentbox-gallerybuilder

-A module for content box, the ColdFusion CMS, to create a pagenated image gallery with lightbox support.
+A module for content box, the ColdFusion Content Management System, to create a pagenated image gallery with lightbox support.
+It requires also the gallerybuilder widget.

-[Version 0.0.1]

-[TODO]
+##Version 0.0.1

+##TODO
-- use ckeditor for selection of thumb and image
+- use ckeditor for selection of thumb and image in "Edit Image"
 - delete functions
-- build widget to render the gallery
+- build gallerybuilder widget to render the gallery
+- enhance README and Docs